Preamble:

 School of Medicine Response to Lapses in Professionalism

-Reports of lapses in professionalism will be managed by each individual program following their specific program policies and procedures located in handbook/bulletin.
+Individual SOM programs handle students’ lapses in professionalism following their specific program policies and procedures located in handbook/bulletin.
 Specific incidents will be considered in the context in which they occur, their impact on others, the student’s response to feedback as well as the magnitude and pattern of lapses of professionalism.
+In keeping with the philosophy of “Patient First,” professionalism breaches that detrimentally affect patient care may prompt academic sanction.

 ---|---|---|---|